 Automatically Restart Your Mac if it Freezes in OS X Lion

-Your Mac will automatically restart itself if it freezes, thanks to a new feature in Mac OS X Lion.
+Your Mac will automatically restart itself if it freezes, thanks to a new feature in OS X Mountain Lion and Mac OS X Lion.
 Tucked away in “Energy Saver”, the auto-restart ability is an option that can be disabled if for whatever reason you don’t want your Mac to basically fix itself in the event of a disaster.

-To toggle this feature to auto-reboot when a serious system freeze happens:
+To toggle this feature to auto-reboot when a serious system freeze happens, just do the following in the OS X system settings:

 - Launch System Preferences